SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ---
 ---

 ## The Semivariogram

+To correct for the bias introduced by uneven sampling of soil lead concentrations across space, we will generate a gridded layer (surface) from lead point measurements and aggregate the gridded values at the census tract level.
+To generate the surface, you will need to fit a variogram model to the sample lead measurements.
+{:.notes}

 A semivariogram quantifies the effect of distance on the correlation between values from different locations. *On average*, measurements of the same variable